-This was followed by the establishment of core texts which formed the foundation of literary knowledge for a few personal schools.
+This was followed by the establishment of core texts, which formed the foundation of literary knowledge for a few personal schools.
 Examples would include al-Muwaṭṭa' of Mâlik, al-Risâla of al-Shâfi'î and the Musnad of Aḥmad ibn Ḥanbal.
-With this, the stage was set for hadîth studies and jurisprudence to becoming independent and distinct specialisations, with muhaddithîn and fuqahâ becoming established prior to the development of uṣûl al-fiqh as well as guild schools (which certified jurisprudents) appearing in the fifth and sixth centuries of Islam.
+With this, the stage was set for Ḥadîth studies and scholarship in jurisprudence becoming independent and distinct specialisations, with Muḥaddithîn and Fuqahâ' becoming established prior to the development of Uṣûl al-Fiqh, as well as guild schools (which certified jurisprudents) appearing in the fifth and sixth centuries of Islam.

 Another aspect to the founders of the four schools of thought is the pivotal role they played in the development of Islamic thought and jurisprudence.
 Al-Shâfi'î, for example, has long been credited with being the 'Master Architect' of Islamic jurisprudence.
-This notion of prominence, however, is being challenged by contemporary scholars.
+Contemporary scholars, however, are challenging this notion of prominence.
 Hallaq (1993), in his paper, "Was Al-Shâfi'î the Master Architect of Islamic Jurisprudence?" states that the leader of this view, in recent years, was Joseph Schacht, the author of "The Origins of Muhammadan Jurisprudence" published in 1975.
 Hallaq says,

-"Schacht's portentous findings, coupled with the high esteem in which Shâfi'î is held in medieval and modern Islam, have led Islamicists to believe that Shâfi'î was the "father of Muslim jurisprudence" and the founder of the science of legal theory, properly called uşûl al-fiqh." (p.587)
+"Schacht's portentous findings, coupled with the high esteem in which Shâfi'î is held in medieval and modern Islam, have led Islamicists to believe that Shâfi'î was the "father of Muslim jurisprudence" and the founder of the science of legal theory, properly called Uşûl al-Fiqh." (p.587)